The American Journal of Preventative Medicine says that the following types of construction accidents can lead to brain injuries:

 Free Initial Case Reviews

 During your free case review, we can discuss what legal measures could secure compensation for your damages.
-You could get financial recovery through an insurance claim or lawsuit.
+You could get financial recovery through an insurance claim, lawsuit, or workers’ compensation claim (if you qualify).

 We accept calls 24 hours a day, seven days a week, so there is always someone ready to take your call.